 Q: If selected, do you pay for my travel?

 A: Currently we do not offer any free flights into Durango, CO.
 Please don’t tell us to go out and secure an airline sponsor.
 We’ve tried but Durango is not a HUB city for either of the two airlines that actually fly to Durango.
-We offer filmmakers at least one night, sometimes 2 nights lodging that has to be booked through the Festival and heavily discounted rates for additional nights.
+We offer filmmakers at least 2 nights lodging that has to be booked through the Festival and heavily discounted rates for additional nights.
 If selected and you decide to attend the festival, you will be extremely glad you did.

 The remaining questions and answers apply only to filmmakers who cannot make an online screener (such as a vimeo or in-program file) available for DIFF programmers.